September 14, 2021

 Formerly referred to by Microsoft as “software plus services”, SaaS is simply a software delivery model through which software is delivered to an end user’s terminal on a pay per use basis, typically over the internet.
 The key feature that distinguishes SaaS from on-premise software licencing is the fact that SaaS products are hosted centrally by a supplier.
 This blog does not intend to teach you what you probably already know about SaaS as model to sell your products or services.
 It will rather help to inform your decision making and risk profiling when it comes to contracting with your customers to deliver SaaS products.

 SaaS is growing

-The now infamous global events of 2020-2021 have driven even further and faster growth in the SaaS space.
+Recent global events have driven even faster growth in the SaaS space.
 Now more than ever, businesses need to collaborate faster and with often unpredictable licencing requirements (i.e. fluctuating numbers of staff), the subscription nature of SaaS is ever appealing to customers.
 To give you an idea of the numbers, Gartner forecasts that worldwide SaaS revenues will reach $140.62 billion in 2022.

 Why is your SaaS contract so important?

 A fundamental part of a SaaS model is its ‘one to many’ nature.
 In other words, one version of your software will often support many of your customers.
 For this reason, SaaS models often provide significant cost savings to customers as opposed to the more traditional on-site licencing model.
 But importantly, this shouldn’t mean you as a supplier should cut corners with your SaaS contracts.
 As with all commercial IT contracts, SaaS contracts should be considered carefully, with risks allocated between the parties in the normal way, regardless of the size of your customer or the size of your deal.
 There are various often misunderstood nuances with SaaS contracts and we’ve broken these down below into 5 of the key things to consider when contracting for the delivery of SaaS products.